 Both of these substances fall under a specific class of organic acids which are the by-products of microbial action in soil and water.
 Each of them are responsible for binding to beneficial nutrients and helping all life on the Earth to flourish.

 Humic acids are much larger particles than fulvic acids, both with slightly different properties.
 Both of them chelate nutrients together, yet humic acids tend to bind to polyphenols and other organic acids while fulvic acids chelate fulvic minerals, forming complex bonds.

 The polyphenols (antioxidant plant-synthesized compounds) and other organic acids that are drawn to humic acids appear to be responsible for its many antioxidant and immune-supportive benefits.

 It also binds to quinones, which create small doses of free radicals.
-These quinones - in conjunction with the other beneficial compounds found in humic and fulvic substances - help to heal wounds faster and discourage the growth of pathogenic fungi and bacteria.
+These quinones - in conjunction with the other beneficial compounds found in humic and fulvic substances.

 These properties are not nearly as impressive as the ones displayed by fulvic acid, the smaller and more complicated of the two.